mojodojodev/mojodojo.dev/mojo_team_answers.md

 ## Language Features
 ### General
-There are many theoretical features we could add to Python to make it better in various ways, but we're resisting the urge.
-We want Mojo to be a good member of the Python community, and the systems programming features and compatibility features need a lot continued development.

-Syntactic sugar is fun and can be exciting, but it is also dangerous, and I'd personally prefer we avoid it completely unless it is extremely highly motivated by the core use case (accelerators, systems programming etc) that Python doesn't already service.

-Yes, as the core mojo language evolves, we expect more pure-mojo code to be used in practice, and less compatibility-cpython code.
-This will happen progressively over time, one analogy of this can be seen in the Swift community: in that case, Swift was adopted first by apps and "rewrites of core infra" happened asynchronously where there was value to doing so.

-As we explain in the launch video, our immediate focus is on accelerators and ML kernels etc, we'll scale up to C++ use cases, and then to the full python enchilada, this will take time, but certainly not 10 years 😉

 ### Keyword Arguments
 Mojo doesn’t support keyword arguments yet, this is important but hasn’t been prioritized just because it is “syntax sugar”